Setting boundaries. Dun dun duuun.

 Speak up about your opinion on small things like what to watch on TV one night or which coffee shop you want to go to.

-Or decide on just one boundary you want to set around your time and do just that for now.
+Or decide on just ONE boundary you want to set around your time and do just that for now.

-Share below: where will you start with your boundary setting this week? 👇
+Tell me: where will you start with your boundary setting this week? 👇

 Oh boundaries… Right now, I’m really working on not letting work time bleed into me/family time.
 I’d really like to make that my focus this week and turn work “off” at a reasonable time each evening.